 COVID-19 update: Para Transpo continues regular service during the pandemic.
 Para Transpo volumes are currently low and all trips are being accommodated.
 All Para Transpo vehicles undergo enhanced cleaning each day; and all Operators are equipped with Personal Protective Equipment.

-Reminder: Customers are now required to wear cloth masks when entering buses, trains, shelters, stations, Para Transpo minibuses and contracted taxis.
+Reminder: Customers are required to wear a face mask when entering buses, trains, shelters, stations, Para Transpo minibuses and contracted taxis.
 Use the hand sanitizer dispensers in select stations and always wash your hands thoroughly when you reach your destination.
 Please do not use transit if you’re sick.

 For Para Transpo services

 Eligibility for Para Transpo is based on a person’s ability to use buses and O-Train, either some or all of the time.

 Para Transpo offers three categories of eligibility.
 The categories align with the Integrated Accessibility Standards Regulation (IASR O. Reg.
 191/11) and the Accessibility for Ontarians with Disabilities Act 2005 (AODA).

 - Unconditional: A person with a disability that prevents them from using conventional transit.

 - Temporary: A person with a temporary disability that prevents them from using conventional transit.
 An applicant who qualifies for temporary service requires specialized transit for a defined period of time.